 High-Grade Prostate Cancer

-The PCPT trial was a 7-year randomized, double-blind, placebo-controlled trial that enrolled 18,882 men ≥ 55 years of age with a normal digital rectal examination and a PSA ≤ 3.0 ng/mL.
+The PCPT trial was a 7-year randomized, double-blind, placebo-controlled trial that enrolled 18,882 men ≥55 years of age with a normal digital rectal examination and a PSA ≤3.0 ng/mL.
 Men received either PROSCAR (finasteride 5 mg) or placebo daily.
 Patients were evaluated annually with PSA and digital rectal exams.
 Biopsies were performed for elevated PSA, an abnormal digital rectal exam, or the end of study.
-The incidence of Gleason score 8-10 prostate cancer was higher in men treated with finasteride (1.8%) than in those treated with placebo (1.1%) [see INDICATIONS AND USAGE].
+The incidence of Gleason score 8-10 prostate cancer was higher in men treated with finasteride (1.8%) than in those treated with placebo (1.1%) [see INDICATIONS AND USAGE and WARNINGS AND PRECAUTIONS].
 In a 4-year placebo-controlled clinical trial with another 5α-reductase inhibitor (dutasteride, AVODART), similar results for Gleason score 8-10 prostate cancer were observed (1% dutasteride vs 0.5% placebo).

 No clinical benefit has been demonstrated in patients with prostate cancer treated with PROSCAR.